 Dracaena Marginata care tips

 Dracaena marginata require much light to grow tall and strong.
-In fact, it is best for the dragon plant to receive medium to bright light for its growth.
+In fact, it is best for the dragon plant to receive medium to bright indirect light for proper growth.

 But, be careful!
-If a Dracarna marginata plant is getting too much light, its leaves and foliage will burn and turn brown.
-In that case, move your plant away from the bright spot to a new area with indirect sunlight or partial shade.
+As a member of the dracaena family, the marginata can’t stand direct light, which can burn brown its foliage.
+If you notice this happening, move your plant away from the bright spot to a new area with indirect sunlight or partial shade.

 On the other hand, if your plant isn’t getting enough light, its leaves and foliage may become pale.
 It is difficult for dragon trees to survive in low light conditions, and if they are exposed to only a little light, they will grow slower and their leaves will be smaller and less vibrant.